sowrovsarkar63/practice-javascript/README.md

-# practice-javascript daily and document the experimental code  with blogpost on https://pyjs-ninja.com
+# practice-javascript daily and document the experimental code.